Cohomological Hall algebras and perverse coherent sheaves on toric Calabi-Yau 3-folds: Introduction

-The remaining part of the Introduction is devoted to examples in which these expectations have been verified.
-Let $Y=Y_{m,n}$ be an algebraic subvariety of $\C^4$ defined by the equation $xy=z^mw^n$, where $(x,y,z,w)$ are the standard coordinates on $\C^4$.
-It is known that there is a toric Calabi-Yau resolution of singularities $X=X_{m, n}\to Y_{m,n}$ given by a proper morphism.
-By \cite[\S~1]{Nagao} there is a tilting vector bundle $\calP$ on $X_{m, n}$ such that $\calA_0=\End_X(\calP)$ is isomorphic to the Jacobian algebra of the explicitly written quiver with potential $(Q,W)=(Q_{m,n}, W_{m,n})$.
-The generating function of (non-equivariant) cohomology of the moduli space of rank-1 perverse coherent systems on $X_{m, n}$ was studied in \cite{Nagao} (see also \cite{NN} for $X=X_{1, 1}$).
+{In full generality the Conjecture is unaccessible at this time}.
+A reasonable but still difficult class of examples should be related to the case $X=X_{m, n}\to Y=Y_{m,n}$ (see \cite[\S~1]{Nagao}).
+By the loc. cit. there is a tilting vector bundle $\calP$ on $X_{m, n}$ such that $\calA_0=\End_X(\calP)$ is isomorphic to the Jacobian algebra of the explicitly written quiver with potential $(Q,W)=(Q_{m,n}, W_{m,n})$.
+The generating function of (non-equivariant) cohomology of the moduli space of rank-1 perverse coherent systems on $X_{m, n}$ was studied in \cite{Nagao} (see also \cite{NN} for $X=X_{1, 1}$). {A toric diagram of one possible resolution of $Y_{m, n}$ is shown in figure \eqref{fig2} below.}

-We consider special cases with $Y=Y_{1,0}$, $Y=Y_{1, 1}$ or $Y=Y_{2, 0}$ in this paper.
-The general case $f:X\to Y$ as in the second paragraph of \S~\ref{intro} is expected to be reduced to one of these three cases.
+In this paper we study in detail special cases with $Y=Y_{1,0}$, $Y=Y_{1, 1}$, $Y=Y_{2, 0}$.
+As we will see later they indeed deserve special attention. {In particular for the corresponding resolved conifold $X_{1, 1}$ we confirm the conjecture of Kevin Costello that the deformed algebra of $U(\text{Diff}(\C))$ acts on the cohomology of the moduli space of certain quasi-maps from $\bbP^1$ to $\Hilb(\C^2)$, see \S \ref{Costello Conj} for details.
+Furthermore, we expect that the case of general $X_{m, n}$ can be reduced to the one of these three cases. } In the end of this subsection we describe each of our three cases in terms of the quiver with potential.
+As we explained above this description gives rise to the corresponding COHA.

 If $Y=Y_{1, 0}=\C^3$ then, by definition, the resolution $X$ is $\C^3$.
-In the two other case $X$ is the total space of a rank-2 vector bundle on $\bbP^1$.
+In the two other cases $X$ is the total space of a rank-2 vector bundle on $\bbP^1$.
 Note that the condition that $X$ is a resolution of singularities of its affinization implies that $X$ is one of the following types:

 a) the resolved conifold $X_{1, 1}=\Tot(\calO_{\PP^1}(-1)\oplus\calO_{\PP^1}(-1)) \to Y_{1,1}$;

 b) resolution of singularities of the orbifold $Y_{2, 0}$, $X_{2, 0}=\Tot(\calO_{\PP^1}(-2)\oplus\calO_{\PP^1}) \to Y_{2,0}=\C^2/(\Z/2)\times \C$.